 Ways to minimize fingertip pain.

 - Get the right strings.
 This is crucial if you want to make the strings easier on your fingertips.
 There are different types of strings.
 They range from light gauge to heavy gauge strings.
-There are also the nylon and steel strings, but we’ll focus on the gauges.
+There are also the nylon and steel strings, but we’ll focus on the gauges for now.
 Usually, light gauge strings are more preferred, because they are, obviously, lighter.
+If you feel that your current gauge is a bit thick or heavy, consider switching to a lighter size.

 - Don’t press too hard.
 This is a mistake a lot of beginners make.
 And it’s wrong.
-You shouldn’t press with all of your might.
+You shouldn’t press the strings with all of your might.
 If your action is properly set, a moderate and light press is all you need.
+Also, over-pressing won’t give off a better note sound or clarity.
+If anything, it might mute the string, not to mention tire your arm and fingers.

 - Check your action.
 If you didn’t get what I meant by action in my last point, the action is the distance between the fret board and the strings on the guitar.
 If your action is too high, then it’s no wonder why you are having a hard time from your fingertips.
-A high action prompts the player to press harder to get the note.
-So a lower action is better.
-Get your action professionally set up if you have no experience in such route.
+A high action prompts the player to press harder to get the note, so a lower action is better.
+Usually, this is a matter of guitar quality.
+Guitars of poor quality have actions that are either too low or too high, both of which are undesirable.
+If you feel that your action is on either extremities, get your action professionally set up if you have no experience in such route.

 - Try some remedies to dull the pain.
 Remedies are a good way to lessen the pain from your fingertips.
 Cold water is a simple remedy for this case.
 All you have to do is soak your fingers in cold water for a few seconds.
 Do that before and after playing.
 It will make huge difference.

 Lastly, do not stop practicing.
 Consistent pressure on your fingertips will cause a hardened layer to form on the skin.
-These hardened layers are called calluses.
-After calluses form, you will feel pretty much nothing while playing.
 But to get those calluses, you have to keep playing.
 There is no other way around it.
+When I first started out, my fingertips used to be on fire after my guitar sessions.
+There were cases where they used to bleed and burn like crazy.
+It wasn’t a pretty sight, but it was well worth it.